wegettingit/flo/README.md

 For collaboration inquiries, please reach out directly with appropriate agreements in place.

-Thank you for respecting the boundary between open utility and private IP.
+Thank you for respecting the boundary between open utility and private IP.---

+> 📌 This repo is part of the public-facing utility layer of a larger AI kitchen system.
+> The core system logic, AI memory structures, and ethical design engine remain proprietary and are not included here.
+> For inquiries about partnership, collaboration, or licensing, please contact [youremail@proton.me].